makerdao/mips/MIP39/mip39.md

 **MIP39c3: Offboarding Core Units (Process Component)** Defines the process for offboarding Core Units.

+**MIP39c4: Endgame Transition**
+This component defines the special rules of Endgame Transition as they apply to all Core Unit related MIPs.

 ## Motivation

 As the Foundation dissolves, MakerDAO must take over the tasks and responsibilities no longer fulfilled.
 We believe MakerDAO's current structure is too ill-defined to be able to integrate these successfully.
 A new architecture is needed for MakerDAO to achieve full autonomy.